coopergillan/terraform-provider-redshift/README.md

 ### Limitations
 For authoritative limitations, please see [the Redshift documentation](https://docs.aws.amazon.com/redshift/index.html).
 1) You cannot delete the database you are currently connected to.
-2) You cannot set table specific privileges since this provider is table agnostic (for now, if you think it would be feasible to manage tables let me know)
+2) You cannot set table-specific privileges since, for now,  this provider is table-agnostic
 3) On importing a user, it is impossible to read the password (or even the md hash of the password, since Redshift restricts access to pg_shadow)

 ### I usually connect through an ssh tunnel, what do I do?
 The easiest thing is probably to update your hosts file so that the url resolves to localhost